 Less common ways to say it’s raining in Italian

-Piove and sta piovendo are not the only translations for this sentence.
-Although less common, there are other ways you can say it’s raining outside, such as è piovoso and c’è la pioggia.
+Piove and sta piovendo are not the only translations for this phrase.
+Although less common, there are other ways to say it’s raining outside, such as è piovoso and c’è la pioggia.

 C’è la pioggia literally means “there is rain”.

 C’è la pioggia.

 However, 9 times out of 10, you will hear either piove or sta piovendo.